 Modernize Medicare to Achieve Cost Avoidance

-Protect Consumer Access to Adult Day Services
+Modernize Access for Seniors to Adult Day Services

 Reauthorize the Older Americans Act (OAA)